 This country provides co-funding modalities for its national organisations wishing to participate in Horizon Europe projects.
+For actions of the European Research Council (ERC), there are "Implementing Arrangements".
 You can find more details in this document.

 Most Horizon Europe calls are open to participants from non-EU countries, also called Third Countries.
 If they are not automatically eligible for funding, they can still get funding in certain circumstances.